toxyl/sonica-bundle/README.md

 A BPM-driven delay that makes use of stereo effects and allows you to blend forward and reverse delays using an XY-pad.

 ### Mixing
+#### Sonic Stereo Mixer (ns_stm) v1.0.0
+This plugin is made to mix a stereo signal.
+Besides the usual features there are a some extras for more fine-grained control over your mix.

+##### Features

+###### Volume
+It's a mixer, so volume is about the minimum of control you'd expect, right?
+Well, this mixer supports it too.

+###### Panning
+A stereo mixer obviously needs to have a panning function.
+But, there's balance and panning which are NOT the same thing.
+Usually for a stereo source you would use balance and for two mono sources (panned hard left and hard right) you would use panning.
+For your convenience you can switch between those two modes to suit your needs.
+By default the balance mode is used.

+###### Width
+Signal too wide?
+Just reduce the width.
+Or increase it if it's too narrow.
+This can be very useful to make the signal stand out in your mix.

+###### Phase Rotation
+This is useful when you have overlapping signals like a bass guitar and a kick drum.
+There are multiple ways to solve the issue: EQing, sidechaining and phase shifting.
+The latter can be applied using this knob.
+Usually a minute shift of the phase is all it takes.
+Obviously you can also use this to achieve special effects.

+###### LF:HF Balance
+Your signal sounds too boomy?
+Turn the knob to the right.
+Your signal sounds too flat?
+Turn the knob to the left.
+Under the hood this uses an LR4 crossover which is often used in speakers to split the signal into low-end and high-end signals.
+With the knob you control how much low-end and high-end is mixed together.
+By default the mix is 50/50 which means no modification of the original input.

+###### Limiter
+This will ensure that your signal never exceeds -0.01dB in order to avoid clipping.
+Besides that it will also remove infrasound content (frequencies below 20Hz) by moving those frequencies into the audible low-end which ensures that you don't loose low-end punch while increasing the clarity of your signal.
+This is enabled by default.

+###### Input Mode
+Sometimes one needs to transform the input before mixing it.
+You can use any of the following input transforms:
+- Stereo: the signal is not transformed
+- Inverse: swaps the left and right channel
+- Mix: mixes the left and right channel together
+- Left: only uses the left channel of the input
+- Right: only uses the right channel of the input

+###### MIDI Out
+Sometimes it can be really useful to use the amplitude envelope of a signal to manipulate effect parameters.
+If enabled this feature will use two sliders to output the signal envelopes (left and right) and send MIDI CCs for each channel.
+It uses CC #90 for the left channel and CC #91 for the right channel.
+This way you can either link the sliders to parameters of other effects or use the MIDI output to control effect parameters.
+By default this feature is turned off.

+##### Automation
+Every feature has its own slider that can be used for automation.
+Especially useful if you use MIDI equipment with encoders to record automation.
+Unfortunately REAPER doesn't allow to link MIDI encoders to the volume, panning and width envelopes.
+With this plugin you can work around that limitation.

 #### Sonic Auto Pan (ns_sap) v1.0.1
 The name says it, it tries to automatically pan your signal.